Ruth Westheimer: Speeches and ethnography

-Westheimer is a board member of the Museum of Jewish Heritage: A Living Memorial to the Holocaust in Lower Manhattan in New York City.
-She was also made a fellow of the New York Academy of Medicine, which is an honor for a non-physician.
+Westheimer was a board member of the Museum of Jewish Heritage in Lower Manhattan in New York City.

-Play and documentary on Dr. Ruth's life
+Play and documentary

 In October 2013 the one-woman play Becoming Dr. Ruth, written by Mark St. Germain and directed by Julianne Boyd and set in 1997, opened Off Broadway at the Westside Theatre.
 Actress Debra Jo Rupp played the role of Dr. Ruth.
-The play showcased the sex therapist's life from fleeing the Nazis in the Kindertransport and joining the Haganah in Jerusalem as a scout and sniper, to her struggles to succeed as a single mother coming to America.
+The play showcased the sex therapist's life from fleeing the Nazis in the Kindertransport and joining the Haganah in Jerusalem as a scout and sniper, to her struggles to succeed as a single mother coming to the United States.
 Eileen DeSandre played Dr. Ruth in the Virginia Repertory Theatre production of Becoming Dr. Ruth.
-In 2021, actress Tovah Feldshuh has played Dr. Ruth.
+In 2021, actress Tovah Feldshuh played Dr. Ruth.

 In 2019, the documentary Ask Dr. Ruth directed by Ryan White was in theaters, and was made available on Hulu, as she approached her 90th birthday. it won a 4th Critics' Choice Documentary Award in 2019 as "Most Compelling Living Subject of a Documentary," and was a 19th AARP Movies for Grownups Awards nominee in 2019 for "Best Documentary."
-Having previously avoided discussing her early years and how the Holocaust affected her family and herself, Westheimer believed that current events made it necessary for her to "stand up and be counted."
+Having previously avoided discussing her early years and how the Holocaust affected her family and herself, Westheimer believed that current events made it necessary for her to "stand up and be counted".
 She said that seeing child refugees being separated from their parents upset her, because her own story was reflected in what they were going through.